copperwater/xNetHack/doc/xnh-changelog-8.0.md

     herd.
 His speed is negatively proportional to the size of the herd, meaning he gets faster if the herd is thinned.
 Killing a monster in his herd causes him to warp in and attack.
+  - Yeenoghu wields a powerful flail (which is named Butcher, but it's not an artifact), and pursues a strategy of all-out attack, never fleeing or trying to escape.
 - Wands of wishing are again redistributed through the late game:
   - The Castle wand now only gives one wish, due to being much closer to Vlad's Tower.